Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 Allows setting the mapping for a specific field from the dataset. <uniqueName> is the field’s unique name.

-Specify the mapping as the FieldMappingObject to set it for a certain field.
-See an example on JSFiddle.
+Specify the mapping as the FieldMappingObject to set it for a certain field Live example.

 For "json" and "csv" data source types, it is possible to create several fields from a certain field.
 It can be done by specifying the mapping as an array of FieldMappingObjects, where each object is a new field.
 Learn more in our guide.